 VISA REGIME

-A visa is not required for a stay of up to 90 days during a period of six months* |
+For holders of national passports and other travel documents: A visa is not required for stays of up to 90 days in a 180-day period

-A visa is not required for a stay of up to 90 days during a period of six months* |
+For holders of diplomatic and official passports: A visa is not required for stays of up to 90 days in a 180-day period

-Holders of emergency travel documents in transit do not require a visa. |
+Note: Holders of emergency travel documents in transit do not require a visa

 ENTERING AND LEAVING THE COUNTRY

 Citizens of the Republic of Serbia entering the Republic of Slovenia need to have a travel document valid for at least three months after the planned date for leaving the territory of this EU member state.
-Travellers that do not meet this criterion will be returned from the border.

 The Republic of Slovenia has 64 international border crossings, the most important ones with Italy: Škofije, Fernetiči, with Austria: Šentilj, Karavanke, with Hungary: Dolga Vas, Hodoš, and with Croatia: Obrežje, Zavrč, Gruškovje, Vinica, Sečovlje.
+There is customs and police control at the outside borders of Schengen, while in the interior borders only occasional police control is present.

 Money and securities in amounts over EUR 10,000 need to be declared to the customs authorities, and evidence of the origin of the money is required.
-The import of lower amounts is permitted without declarations, but the customs authorities are authorised to request evidence of the origin of money in case of suspicion.
+The import of lower amounts is permitted without declarations, but the customs authorities are authorized to request evidence of the origin of money in case of suspicion.

-Goods in the personal luggage of travellers from third countries are imported without duties, up to a value of EUR 300, or a value of EUR 430 in air transport.
+Goods in the personal luggage of travelers from third countries are imported without duties, up to a value of EUR 300, or a value of EUR 430 in air transport.
 For persons under 15 years of age the permitted value is EUR 150, regardless of the means of transport.

 The amounts of duty-free excise goods are: